LandSandBoat/lsb-wiki/Sol-Refactor.md

 ## Small Warning
 Does this mean calling Lua is faster, easier, and more efficient?
 Yes.
 Absolutely.

 Does this mean we should start cramming everything into Lua indiscriminately? **No.** Lua, Luajit (our fast version of Lua), and Sol are wonderful tools, but they are not a replacement for the sheer heavy lifting power of C++, or the storage/querying power of SQL.
 This work doesn't turn on some kind of "everything should be in Lua now" switch.
-Make the same choices you would have before, so that we can use these performance gains to carry the project into the future!
+Make the same choices you would have before so that we can use these performance gains to carry the project into the future!

 ## Other Goodies
 Content contributions are now OPEN*! 🎉